tiagofrepereira2012/bob.prepare_eyes_annotations/doc/examples.rst

   >>> threshold = bob.measure.eer_threshold(negatives, positives)
   >>> FAR, FRR = bob.measure.farfrr(negatives, positives, threshold)

-The expected result is: FAR 83.6% and FRR 83.6% at distance threshold 2048.9
+The expected result is: FAR 16.4% and FRR 16.4% at distance threshold -2048.9

 .. note::

   Computing eigenfaces with such a low amount of training data is usually not an excellent idea.
-  Hence, the performance in this example is extremely poor.
+  Hence, the performance in this example is relatively poor.

 Gabor jet comparisons
 ~~~~~~~~~~~~~~~~~~~~~
 A better face verification example uses Gabor jet features [WFKM97]_ .
-In this example we do not define a face graph, but instead we use the Gabor jets at all positions in the image.
+In this example we do not define a face graph, but instead we use the Gabor jets at several grid positions in the image.
 To do that, we define:

 .. code-block:: python

-  >>> graph_machine = bob.machine.GaborGraphMachine((0,0), (111,91), (1,1))
+  >>> graph_machine = bob.machine.GaborGraphMachine((8,6), (104,86), (4,4))

-that will create Gabor graphs with node positions from (0,0) to (111,91) with step size (1,1), i.e., a tight Gabor grid graph covering the whole image.
+that will create Gabor graphs with node positions from (8,6) to (104,86) with step size (4,4).

 .. note::